 Developing your own list only goes so far.
 To be more effective more quickly in marketing your products and services, use a third-party provider for high-quality, verified data.
 With more qualified names, you’ll also be more likely to test different segments and offers, even audiences of one.

-2. Segment your data
+b) Segment your direct mail data

 Segmentation of data has been around for decades.
 Gender, age, income, financial status and education level are all pretty obvious ones.
 Thanks to data you can match and append from vendors, you can dig even deeper into psychographics like hobbies, religion, and many more.